 More information can be found on the Swedish Transport Agency's website.

-Incidents, Serious Incidents, and Accidents - Swedish Transport Agency www.transportstyrelsen.se described in chapter 19 of this Aerodrome Manual.
-Crisis and emergency planning are described in section 2.2.9.
+Incidents, Serious Incidents, and Accidents - Swedish Transport Agency www.transportstyrelsen.se

 Here you will find information about incidents, serious incidents, and accidents (crashes), as well as how to notify and/or report them.